thoughtbot/factory_bot/docs/src/transient-attributes/with-callbacks.md

 # With callbacks

-If you need to access the evaluator in a factory\_bot callback, you'll need to declare a second block argument (for the evaluator) and access transient attributes from there.
+If you need to access the evaluated definition itself in a factory\_bot callback, you'll need to declare a second block argument (for the definition) and access transient attributes from there.
+This represents the final, evaluated value.

 ```ruby
 factory :user do